aurorax-space/docs/docs/code/advanced_usage/search/swarmaurora.md

         distance = 500

         # run conjunction search request
-        s = pyaurorax.conjunctions.search(start=start,
+        s = aurorax.search.conjunctions.search(start=start,
                                                end=end,
                                                distance=distance,
                                                ground=ground_params,
                                                space=space_params,
                                                verbose=True)
         ```

         With the search now done and saved to the `s` variable, we can either open the results automatically in a browser:

         ```python
-        pyaurorax.conjunctions.swarmaurora.open_in_browser(s)
+        aurorax.search.conjunctions.swarmaurora.open_in_browser(s)
         ```

         Or, output the URL so you can copy and paste it into your preferred browser manually.

         ```python
-        print(pyaurorax.conjunctions.swarmaurora.get_url(s))
+        print(aurorax.search.conjunctions.swarmaurora.get_url(s))
         ```

         If you run into issues with the default browser, or just want to use a different one, you can set the `browser` parameter to one of the supported browsers from the Python library.
 To view all browser options, refer to the table [here](https://docs.python.org/3/library/webbrowser.html#webbrowser.get).
-For example `pyaurorax.conjunctions.swarmaurora.open_in_browser(s, browser='google-chrome')`.
+For example `pyaurorax.search.conjunctions.swarmaurora.open_in_browser(s, browser='google-chrome')`.

     === "IDL"
-        Using the [`aurorax_open_conjunctions_in_swarmaurora`](/code/idlaurorax_api_reference/conjunctions/open_in_swarmaurora/){:target="_blank"} procedure, you can open a conjunction search in Swarm-Aurora using a single IDL command.
+        Using the [`aurorax_open_conjunctions_in_swarmaurora`](/code/idlaurorax_api_reference/search/conjunctions/open_in_swarmaurora/){:target="_blank"} procedure, you can open a conjunction search in Swarm-Aurora using a single IDL command.
 This procedure uses IDL's `widget_browser()` function to render a window that is a functional browser, with Swarm-Aurora loaded in it.

         !!! danger "Bug in IDL 8.8.1 and earlier"